Shinobi (1987 video game): Plot

 A ninja named Joe Musashi must stop a criminal organization called Zeed from kidnapping the children of his ninja clan.
-Five missions consist of three stages in the first mission and four stages each in the rest, where Musashi approaches Zeed's headquarters and frees all the hostages in the first two or three stages with a boss at the final stage of each mission.
+Five missions consist of three stages in the first mission and four stages each in the rest.
+Musashi approaches Zeed's headquarters and frees all the hostages in the first two or three stages with a boss at the final stage of each mission.
 At the start of each mission, the player is shown the objective, with a file containing a photograph of the enemy boss and a map display pinpointing the location of the next stage.

 Ports

 Master System

 Sega converted Shinobi to its Master System game console.
-It was released in Japan on June 19, 1988, and in North America and Europe.
+It was released in Japan on June 19, 1988, followed by North America in September 1988 and Europe in November 1988.
 Some of the play mechanics were altered.
-Instead of one-hit kills, the player now has a health gauge before losing a life.
-Hostage rescue is now an optional task but provides upgrades to the close and long-range weapons, and restores or expands the health gauge.
-Rescuing certain hostages is a requirement to access the game's bonus stages, which now occur after the regular stages instead of each boss fight.
+Instead of one-hit kills, the player now has a health gauge.
+Hostage rescue is now an optional task, but provides upgrades to the close and long-range weapons, and restores or expands the health gauge.
+Rescuing certain hostages is a requirement to access the bonus stages, which now occur after the regular stages instead of each boss fight.
 Bonus rounds provide the ninjutsu skills.

-In October 1993, Atari Corporation filed a lawsuit against Sega for an alleged infringement of a patent originally created by Atari Corp. in the 1980s, and Atari sought a preliminary injunction to stop manufacturing, usage, and sales of hardware and software for the Genesis and Game Gear.
+In October 1992, Atari Corporation filed a lawsuit against Sega for an alleged infringement of a patent originally created by Atari Corp. in the 1980s, and Atari sought a preliminary injunction to stop manufacturing, usage, and sales of hardware and software for the Genesis and Game Gear.
 On September 28, 1994, both parties reached a settlement involving a cross-licensing agreement to publish up to five games each year across their systems until 2001.
-The Master System version is one of the first five games approved from the deal by Sega in order to be converted for the Atari Jaguar, but it was never released.
+The Master System version is one of the first five games approved from the deal by Sega in order to be converted for the Atari Jaguar, but it was never released for unknown reasons.

 Home computers

 In 1989, conversions of Shinobi were released for the Amiga, Atari ST, Commodore 64, Amstrad CPC, and ZX Spectrum.
-All five were developed by The Sales Curve and published by Virgin Mastertronic in Europe and by Sega in North America except the Amstrad and Spectrum versions.
+All five were developed by The Sales Curve and published by Virgin Mastertronic in Europe and by Sega in North America, except the Amstrad and Spectrum versions.
 An IBM PC version was developed by Micromosaics Inc. and released in North America by Sega.